ashuiux/ashuiux/README.md

 # Hi there, I'm Aswini 👋

-I'm a **UI/UX Designer turned Software Engineer** with a passion for building seamless, user-centric digital experiences.
+I'm a **UI/UX Designer turned Software Engineer** with a passion for building user-centric digital experiences.
 With a background in **design, education, and software engineering**, I bridge the gap between creativity and functionality.
 I enjoy problem-solving, refining user experiences, and crafting intuitive interfaces that enhance usability.

 ## 💡 About Me
 🎓 **Software Engineering Diploma** from BrainStation